sarequl/Netflix-Helper/README.md

 2. On / Off extension functionality with a button.
 3. Hide Sections that you don't like.
 4. Reload Button (after any changes).
+5. Added more bugs to fix later :joy:

 ### Changelog 1.0